alicemirror/TLE94112LE/README.md

 ## Commands
 Excluding the potentiometer on the board all the controls are sent via terminal through a USB-to-serial connection.
+When the system is in _running_ mode it can accept configuration commands that will be effective after a _stop_ and _start_ call.

+If errors occur while the system is running these are shown in detail on the serial terminal and are notified on the LCD screen

 The available commands are listed below:

 ### Direction control
 - __cw__ : clockwise rotation